 Over time, as district-wide parking solutions are implemented, surface parking lots can be filled with new urban buildings configured into a cohesive network of blocks and streets.

-As new buildings are completed, the functions within the existing City Hall building can be moved into newer structures and the existing building can ultimately be replaced.
+As new buildings are completed, the functions within the existing City Hall building can be moved into newer structures and replaced.

 Proposed Phase 1 of City Hall redevelopment

 Proposed Phase 2 of City Hall redevelopment